 The union has fought against all kinds of government abuse all through its history.
 They collaborated with the NAACP to fight against racial segregation in schools.
 This led to a decision that did away with the “separate but equal” rule by the Supreme Court.
 The union spoke out against the relocation of Japanese Americans to relocation camps after the attack on Pearl Harbor.

 The union has participated in more cases at the Supreme Court than any other organization.
 Jim and Lacey have been a part of the main human rights cases over the last a hundred years.
+This has also affected many people’s marriages and they taught them how to fix a broken marriage effectively which is what most people abused by them undergo.
 The union was recently involved in representing citizens that were affected by the Muslim ban set forth by President Trump.